charleymroberts/workout-tracker/README.md

 ### Bugs fixed

 1. I was getting some error messages from the functions that were using data taken from the Google spreadsheet, saying that I was trying to add a string and an integer together.
-As the spreadsheet seemed to be recording some numbers as strings, I initially attemped to fix this by going to the Google worksheet and changing the formatting for the relevant cells from 'automatic' to 'number'.
+As the spreadsheet seemed to be recording some numbers as strings, I initially attempted to fix this by going to the Google worksheet and changing the formatting for the relevant cells from 'automatic' to 'number'.

-    When this did not solve the problem, a more detailed search of the [gspread documentation](https://docs.gspread.org/en/v5.7.0/api/models/worksheet.html#gspread.worksheet.Worksheet.get_values) showed that the get_values method returns values as strings by default, and that passing `ValueRenderOption.unformatted` to the `get_values` method would avoid the string formatting and return the original values that had been entered (in this case numbers).
+    When this did not solve the problem, a more detailed search of the [gspread documentation](https://docs.gspread.org/en/v5.7.0/api/models/worksheet.html#gspread.worksheet.Worksheet.get_values) showed that the `get_values` method returns values as strings by default, and that passing `ValueRenderOption.unformatted` to the `get_values` method would avoid the string formatting and return the original values that had been entered (in this case numbers).

 2. Originally I had planned to have the user's data from Option 1 (where the user adds today's minutes of exercise) into a list to append to the Google worksheet.
 This did not allow an obvious option for recording zero minutes if the user did not wish to enter minutes for every form of exercise.

     I then changed to using a dictionary to store the user input data initially, with default values set to zero, and then making the dictionary values into a list to append to the Google worksheet.
-This allowed me to input a value for every cell, including zero if the user did not add any minutes for that exercise, in order to make sure the correct values were entered into the correct rows.
+This allowed me to input a value for every cell, including zero if the user did not add any minutes for that exercise, in order to make sure the correct values were entered into the correct columns.

-3. I had been generating week numbers using the week number provided by the isocalendar method, which I then used in the `view_previous_weeks` function to identify data submitted within the four preceding weeks, to show the user their total minutes for the last four weeks.
+3. I had been generating week numbers using the week number provided by the `isocalendar` method of `datetime.date`, which I then used in the `view_previous_weeks` function to identify data submitted within the four preceding weeks, to show the user their total minutes for the last four weeks.
 I realised that this would cause problems at the start of a new calendar year: when the week number goes from 52 (or 53) one week to 1 the following week (at the start of a new year), the code would no longer work.

-    I found a solution by searching stackoverflow (URL of the solution I used in the credits section), which involves generating a week number by choosing a fixed date in the past, generating the current date, subtracting the fixed date from the current date, using `.days` to calculate the number of days between the two dates, then floor dividing this number by 7 to generate a whole number of weeks between the two dates.
+    I found a solution by searching stackoverflow (URL of the solution I used in the credits section), which involves generating a week number by choosing a fixed date in the past, generating the current date, subtracting the fixed date from the current date to get a `timedelta`, using `.days` to calculate the number of days between the two dates, then floor dividing this number by 7 to generate a whole number of weeks between the two dates.
 This whole number is then used as the current week number.
 I chose a fixed date that was a Monday so that the weeks would begin on Mondays.

 ### Bugs remaining